jfayaz/ROSERS/README.md

     Reference
-    Jawad Fayaz and Carmine Galasso (in-press).
+    Jawad Fayaz and Carmine Galasso (2022).
 "A Deep Neural Network Framework for Real-Time On-Site Estimation of Acceleration Response Spectra of Seismic Ground Motions".
-Computer-Aided Civil And Infrastructure Engineering.
+Computer-Aided Civil And Infrastructure Engineering, 1-17.